Who We Are

 Youth Essay Contest

-The Juvenile Justice Commission invites youth housed in any public facility or students of alternative schools for dependent youth to submit essays on relevant subjects to a panel of three judges selected by the commission.
-Monetary rewards and certificates are given to winning essays and certificates of appreciation are presented to every youth submitting an essay at a special awards ceremony presided over by a Juvenile Court Judge.
+In the past, the Juvenile Justice Commission has invited youth housed in any public facility or students of alternative schools for dependent youth to submit essays on relevant subjects to a panel of three judges selected by the commission.
+Monetary rewards and certificates were given to winning essays and certificates of appreciation were presented to every youth submitting an essay.
 In 2015, over 100 young people submitted essays and were honored by the Juvenile Justice Commission.

 Recognition of Youth’s Educational Progress

 The Juvenile Justice Commission supports the efforts of youth in the Juvenile System by presenting each young person in Juvenile Hall and Youth Probation Camp who has earned a GED or high school diploma with a modest financial gift.